 I missed a discussion on how the input constraints are handled?
 Additionally, why higher t-wise strengths are not always resulting an improved precision?
 An explanation should be given.

-Response: It is true that we did not clearly clarify the input constraints handling part in our framework of the original paper.
-As suggested, we have explicitly clarified how input constraints are handled in the new version (see the newly added Section 4.2.2).
-Specifically, we formalized the constraints, and computed the possible interaction between them with existed MFS, i.e., the implicated forbidden schemas.
-After this, we will forbid the appearance of those test cases which satisfy these constraints (as well as those implicated schemas) to make testing valid.
+Response: As suggested, we have explicitly clarified how input constraints are handled in the new version (see the newly added Section 4.2.2).
+Specifically, we formalize the constraints, and compute the possible interaction between them and existed MFS, i.e., the implied forbidden schemas.
+After this, we will exclude test cases satisfying these constraints (as well as those implied schemas) to make testing valid.

-Additionally, as suggested, we have emphasized the discussion why higher t-wise strengths are not always performing better in Page, paragraph.
-Specifically, the performance of our framework is related to the degree of MFS (i.e., the number of parameter values in the MFS) contained in the SUT.
-That is, if all the MFS in the SUT is of low degree, a low-wise covering array is enough to detect the MFS.
+Additionally, as suggested, we have emphasized why higher t-wise strengths are not always performing better in Page, paragraph.
+Specifically, the performance of our framework depends on the degree of MFS (i.e., the number of parameter values in the MFS) in the SUT.
+That is, if all the MFS in the SUT are of low degree, a low-strength covering array is enough to detect the MFS.
 This is because a t-wise covering array can detect all the failures caused by the MFS of t-degree, or less than t-degree.
 And if a MFS is detected, our framework can identify them as expected.
-It is surely that a higher-wise can also detect those low degree MFS.
-But compared to the low-wise covering array, it generates much more test cases.
-As a result, many failing test cases may contain the same MFS, and what’s worse, it increases the chance that a failing test case contains multiple MFS.
-This surely decreases the accurateness of MFS identification (As discussed in Section 3.2, Page).
+Of course, a higher-strength covering array can also detect those lower degree MFS.
+But compared to the lower-strength covering array, it generates many more test cases.
+As a result, many failing test cases may contain the same MFS.
+Furthermore, it increases the chance that a failing test case contains multiple MFS.
+This decreases the accurateness of MFS identification (As discussed in Section 3.2, Page).

 Comment 8: